giann/schematics/README.md

 # schematics

 Translates php classes to JSON Schema by annotating them with attributes.
+Supports from draft-04 to 2020-12.

 ## Example